MetaRPC/GoMT4/docs/Market_Info/ShowSymbolParams.md

 | `CurrencyMargin` | `string`  | Margin currency for this symbol.            |
 | `TradeMode`      | `int32`   | Trade mode enum (e.g., disabled/long-only). |

-> Fields above reflect getters used in your code.
-If additional fields exist in proto, list them here using exact pb names.

 ---

 ## 🎯 Purpose